 In our particular case, our benevolent dictator is our IT director Bill.
 Around eighteen months ago, he split off a few developers from several teams into a single "infrastructure" team, which is charged with making and maintaining the services the entire company IT division needs (and if you think this sounds like exacerbating the problem instead of solving it, you weren't the only one).

 This infrastructure team is only just now coming out with new company-wide platforms, systems through which we can access common company data.
-And boy, let me tell you, they have been a joy to use.
+Let me tell you, they have been a joy to use.
 For one, we now have a single source of truth for this data, so if it's ever wrong, we know where to fix it.

 For another, we have a solitary point of contact for any of these services if they accidentally fail or don't yet do what we need.
 It's been refreshing to know that we only need to consume one service, use one API, instead of wading through the muck of disused software only to find that our princess is in another castle.